Sviyazhsk railway station

-Station Sviyazhsk - Gorky Railway Station in Sviyazhsk.
+Station Sviyazhsk - Gorky Railway Station in Sviyazhsk, at Nizhnie Vyazovye.
 Enters into the Department of Railway Stations, a subsidiary of Joint Stock Company "Russian Railways".

 The station is located on the Moscow - Kazan - Yekaterinburg at a distance of 752 km from Moscow.
 From the station to the south line goes in Buinsk and going to the Kuibyshev Railway - in Ulyanovsk.

 The station is located on the right bank of the Volga River at the intersection with the highway M7 (in this case prior to 1998).
 Until the mid-1990s lower Volga, there was no road bridge, so between the station and the station Sviyazhsk Zeleonyj Dol, located on the left bank, went to the so-called "Rainbow" - the train from the platform, carrying a car from one coast to another.